 Beyond regional specialisation, the School staff are also at the forefront of research agendas recognised as key strengths in the 2007 UK Research Council sponsored international benchmarking exercise looking at the health of politics and international relations in the UK in global perspective.
 For example, SGIA staff are prominent figures in research looking at the interaction of international relations theory with political theory.
-Durham University's reputation as a centre for political theory, represented by the Centre for the History of Political Thought, is extremely well established.
+Durham University's reputation as a centre for political theory, represented by the Centre for Political Thought, is extremely well established.

 Our research is greatly enhanced by the presence of one of the biggest research student groups in Durham University, with nearly one hundred students pursuing research degrees, representing nearly fifty different nationalities, emphasising the international reputation of research in the School.

 SGIA is housed in two buildings, about one hundred metres apart on Elvet Hill Road, close to many of the University's colleges and about a fifteen minute walk, across beautiful Prebends Bridge and past the Cathedral, to the centre of town, and both are about ten minutes walk to the central library.
-The Al-Qasimi building was opened in 2003 and endowed by His Royal Highness Sultan bin Mohammed al Qasimi, the ruler of Sharjah.
-South End House was once a coaching house and is reputed to be haunted!
+The Al-Qasimi building was opened in 2003 and endowed by His Royal Highness Sultan bin Mohammed al-Qasimi, the ruler of Sharjah.
+Southend House was once a coaching house and is reputed to be haunted!
 Staff and teaching are split roughly evenly between the two buildings, with some teaching, especially large lectures, taking place in centrally provided University rooms.